onap/vnfrqts-requirements/docs/Chapter8.rst

 R-43327 The xNF **SHOULD** use `Modeling JSON text with YANG
 <https://tools.ietf.org/html/rfc7951>`_, If YANG models need to be
 translated to and from JSON[RFC7951].
-YANG configuration and content can be represented via JSON, consistent with Avro, as described in â€œEncoding and Serializationâ€� section.
+YANG configuration and content can be represented via JSON, consistent with Avro, as described in "Encoding and Serialization" section.

 R-42366 The xNF **MUST** support secure connections and transports such as Transport Layer Security (TLS) protocol